Jmanicom/FractalGen/README.md

 The rules are as followed:
 - Start with z = 0 and select a value for c.
-- Iteratre through the equation above multiple times.
+- Iterate through the equation above multiple times.
   - If the value of z remains bounded for all n > 0, c is a member of the set and color its position black.
   - If the value of z diverges, color the position of c a different color based on how fast it diverges.

-Complete this series of calculations and coloring for every value c in the complex plane and you have the MandelBrot set fractal!
+Complete this series of calculations and coloring for every value c in the complex plane and you have the Mandelbrot set fractal!

 ### Julia Set
 The Julia Set is derived from the same equation as the Mandelbrot Set.
 However, its rules are slightly different, and thus we get a different shape.